metrorailings/OwlBlog/content/posts/week-8-supercontest-picks.md

 ***

 **Tennessee covers if**
-the Titans defense can force Cincinnati to punt or cede the ball on the majority of their offensive possessions.
+the Titans defense can rally after a tough loss last week and make just enough plays to force Cincinnati to punt or cede the ball on the majority of their offensive possessions.

 **Cincinnati covers if**
 the majority of their drives end up yielding points.